madmaxoft/CC3D-PPM-Joystick/README.md

 # Acknowledgements
 This project is inspired by @alexeystn's stm32-ppm-usb-adapter ( https://github.com/alexeystn/stm32-ppm-usb-adapter ), which was used as the base for all the user code in the firmware.
 It has been altered for the CC3D hardware and the code was cleaned up for better understandability.
 Thanks, Alexey!

+Big thanks to southquay3d.com for their "CC3D flashing tutorial", I wouldn't have found out how to flash firmware to the CC3D board without their Betaflight flashing tutorial: http://www.southquay3d.com/index.php?route=news/article&news_id=9